Preševo: Demographics

 According to the 2002 census results, the municipality of Preševo has 34,904 inhabitants.
 The 2011 census was largely boycotted by the majority (Albanians) of the municipality.
-As a result only 3,080 were inhabitants were registered.
-As of 2022 census, the municipality has a population of 35,097 inhabitants.
+As a result, only 3,080 were inhabitants were registered.
+As of the 2022 census, the municipality has a population of 33,449 inhabitants.

 Ethnic groups

 According to the census conducted in 2002, Albanians form nearly 90% of the municipality, and over 95% of the town.
 Most of the remainder of its inhabitants are Serbs, who are mainly concentrated in the settlements of Ljanik, Svinjište, Slavujevac and Cakanovac.
 The rest of the settlements have an absolute Albanian majority.

 The ethnic composition of the municipality: